 Creating a Musical Role

 This double-session course takes students through the entire process of rehearsing and performing a major musical.
 The course replicates a typical professional production experience, from learning the notes through taking the bow.
 Issues explored include vocal production, how to act a song, how to sing a scene, defining the arc of a character, and all other aspects of singing and acting a musical role.
 No experience is necessary, but major roles will be assigned by audition.
 Chorus roles will not require auditions, but prospective students will have to demonstrate that they can carry a tune.
-This year the course culminates in six public performances of the Broadway hit Side Show, a moving story about famed entertainers (and Siamese Twins) Daisy and Violet Hinton, with a great score by the composer of Dreamgirls.
+This year the course culminates in six public performances of the Tony-nominated Bonnie & Clyde, from the legendary Frank Wildhorn (Jekyll & Hyde).
+This Tony-nominated show is an electrifying story of love and crime, and the shocking consequences of both.
 Many roles for actors and singers of all types, at all levels of experience.
+Email email@example.com to schedule an audition or interview.

 Deb Gottesman is a founder and Co-Director of The Theatre Lab.
 She is also a professional actress who has performed frequently at Woolly Mammoth Theatre as well as at Arena Stage, Signature Theatre, Keegan Theatre, Theater Alliance, and with the Washington Shakespeare Company, among many others.
 She has directed more than thirty productions at The Theatre Lab, including Ragtime, Les Misérables, West Side Story, The Laramie Project, and My Soul Look Back and Wonder (which premiered at Kennedy Center’s Terrace Theater and is now the subject of a feature length documentary by Academy Award-nominated Producer and Director Nicole Boxer), as well as productions for Catholic University’s Musical Theatre Department and National Geographic.
 Deb received her M.F.A. from Catholic University and has taught drama at the Round House Theatre, Woolly Mammoth and American University.
 She is a 2003 recipient of the prestigious Linowes Leadership Award for her contributions to arts education.
 Along with Buzz Mauro, she has co-authored three books on applied acting, all published by Penguin Putnam.